DesiQuintans/td/README.md

 C:\Users\...\Desktop\my-proj\prepare first draft.md
 ```

+Existing identically-named tasks will be overwritten.

-### Create a task and then immediately open its file
+### Create a new task and then immediately open its file

 `ii` is an alias for *Invoke-Item*.
 The file opens in your default text editor.